Frequently Asked Questions

 What does child sponsorship with Children’s HopeChest look like?

-In it’s simplest form, sponsoring a child through Children’s HopeChest connects a vulnerable child to a person who will invest into the life of that child and his/her community, which starts by giving $38/month, writing letters, and praying for their sponsored child.
+In it’s simplest form, sponsoring a child through Children’s HopeChest connects a vulnerable child to a person who will invest into the life of that child and his/her community, which starts by giving monthly, writing letters, and praying for their sponsored child.

 I’ve heard that Children’s HopeChest does so much more for a child through sponsorship.
 Can you tell me more?

 Yes, while child sponsorship helps to provide for the basic needs of a child, the way HopeChest approaches long-term care and transformation really does set us apart from other traditional sponsorship organizations.
 First, we take a holistic view of the child and their community.
 If we simply help a child and forget to partner with their home community for long-term transformation, when they grow up, these formerly vulnerable children will potentially be released as adults back into an unhealthy – and potentially dangerous – situation and not have the tools to be an agent for positive change.